itsbenter/ResourcefulFriends/Documentation/Coalclaw.md

 ![Coalclaw_Produces](Animals/Coalclaw_Produces.png)

-Coalclaw Clump and Large Coalclaw Clump cannot be picked up and instead must be destroyed using pickaxe, giving 5 and 7 mining experience respectively.
+Coalclaw Clump and Large Coalclaw Clump cannot be picked up and instead must be destroyed using pickaxe, giving 7 mining experience.
 The number of coal produced when destroying the clump is increased by 50% when player has [Prospector](https://stardewvalleywiki.com/Skills#Mining) profession.

 | Resource | Min | Max | Avg |
 | -------- | --- | --- | --- |